artrugh/js-notebooks/VariableAndDataType/data_type.md

 ### Primitive Data Types:

-in programming languages are called "primitive" because they are fundamental, basic building blocks upon which more complex data types and structures are built.
+In programming languages are called "primitive" because they are fundamental, basic building blocks upon which more complex data types and structures are built.
 They are not composed of smaller parts and are not defined in terms of other data types.

 **Simple Structure**: